bckohan/django-enum/doc/source/index.rst

 Flag Support
 ============

-Flag_ types are also seamlessly supported!
+:class:`enum.Flag` types are also seamlessly supported!
 This allows a database column to behave like a bit mask and is an alternative to multiple boolean columns.
 There are mostly positive performance implications for using a bit mask instead of booleans depending on the size of the bit mask and the types of queries you will run against it.
 For bit masks more than a few bits long the size reduction both speeds up queries and reduces the required storage space.
 See the documentation for :ref:`discussion and benchmarks <flag_performance>`.

 .. code-block:: python